How Often Should You Change Your Baby's Diaper?

 • Diaper rash ointment to prevent skin irritation.
 Speak with your baby’s healthcare provider if you have questions or for recommendations on rash prevention.

 It helps to keep all the diapering essentials in one place for easy access; after all, you will be changing diapers quite frequently!
+Check out our diapering station image below for an example of how to set up your space.

 Once you’ve gotten all the diapering essentials together, it’s time to change your little one.
 Here’s how you can change your baby’s diaper: